 While any of the beliefs that underlie these practices could be true — although that is frankly unlikely — what is absolutely certain is that they can’t all be true.
 The reincarnated doctors who do the secret work for João de Deus cannot exist in the same world with the Great White Brotherhood and the Akashic Record and they mystical forces which govern the alignment of the stars and a veritable menagerie of angles and guides.
 This represented wishful thinking.
 This wasn’t about what was true.
 This was about what was wished for.

 Consider for example, the Universes represented in Game of Thrones on the one hand and that represented in the Lord of the Rings trilogy on the other.
 While these two places could, I suppose, exist in the same universe, they clearly cannot exist on the same planet.
-Or consider the universe’s represented in the Star Trek franchise and Star Wars (now the Skywalker Saga).
+Or consider the universe’s represented in the Star Trek franchise and the Star Wars franchises (now the Skywalker Saga).
 At the outset it’s clear that these represent separate universes — Star Trek is supposed to represent the future of humanity, whereas Star Wars clearly takes place in a galaxy “far away” — but incorporating both franchises into the same universe would clearly be an awkward fit.1

 I had the chance to accompany a former President of the British Society of Dowsers and an apprentice on an assignment to do “earth accupuncture.”
 The target was a Unitarian church up somewhere in the Northeast and the idea was to clear the space, to rid the church of bad spirits, to relieve some of the conflict in the congregation.
 What my friend and his apprentice did was to place two metal rods into the ground, keep them there for a period of time, and eventually dribble some fragrant essences over the rods, before removing them again.
 We were all offered the opportunity to place our hands on the rods, and encouraged to touch them as if they were animals.
 We were then asked to touch the rod and then touch it again after a period of time.
 What I found surprising was how much of a tremor or pulse that I felt.
 I imagine this was mostly a function of my blood pressure and that I was holding my hand down, so that blood was rushing into it.
 In any case, when I touched the rod a second time, after the “energy had shifted,” it felt exactly the same to me.
 The “pulse” that I felt was exactly the same and, as I suspected before, most probably caused by my blood pressure.
 I can imagine that if you touch the rods with the intention of feeling a difference that you will feel a difference.